Rossin Foundation

 Overview

 The Rossin Foundation was established in 1989 by Peter C. Rossin (1923-2003), a Lehigh University engineering graduate and WWII veteran who founded Dynamet Inc., a titanium manufacturing company, and his wife Ada E. Rossin.
 Peter Rossin sold his company in 1997 and committed his philanthropic resources to supporting communities that contributed to his success.
-The foundation is now multi-generational, chaired by the founders' daughter Joan Rossin Stephans, and continues to support qualified nonprofit organizations serving children and families in Southwestern Pennsylvania.
-The foundation's core values center on family, faith, and community, with a mission to "give back to those that made our success possible."
-In 2023, the foundation distributed approximately $1.9 million across 33 grants.
+The foundation is now multi-generational, chaired by the founders' daughter Joan Rossin Stephans, and continues to support qualified nonprofit organisations serving children and families in Southwestern Pennsylvania.
+The foundation's core values centre on family, faith, and community, with a mission to "give back to those that made our success possible."
+In 2023, the foundation paid $762,957 in grants, per its 990-PF filing.

 Funding Priorities

 The Rossin Foundation operates a semi-annual grant review process but accepts applications on a rolling basis throughout the year.
-The foundation made 33 grants in 2023 with an average award of $56,467, though grant sizes vary considerably based on project scope.
+Grant sizes vary considerably based on project scope.

 Application Method: Rolling applications reviewed semi-annually